christophejunke/sdl2-event-loop/README.md

 `SDL2:REGISTER-USER-EVENT-TYPE`.
 If so, a call to `SDL2::FREE-USER-DATA` is done after each iteration or when unwinding from the loop.

+# WITH-CAPTURED-BINDINGS

+The main SDL2 API relies on a dedicated thread.  `SDL2:WITH-INIT` and `SDL2:WITH-EVERYTHING` transfer their body into another thread;
+consequently, the dynamic bindings in effect inside these macros are possibly different from the one outside of them.
+For that reason, the current library expose `WITH-CAPTURED-BINDINGS`: it lexically binds the current values of variables outside a context change (e.g. a thread, a cloture), and defines a `macrolet` that can be expanded in another context to rebind the saved bindings.
+In other words, with the following code, `my-progn` is going to be bound to a `macrolet`, expanded inside the anonymous function as `let` bindings:

+    (with-captured-bindings (my-progn *standard-output* *error-output*)
+      (make-thread (lambda () (my-progn (print "hello")))))

+After cleaning it a bit for clarity, the above expands as follows:

+    (LET ((G382 *STANDARD-OUTPUT*) (G383 *ERROR-OUTPUT*))
+      (MAKE-THREAD
+       (LAMBDA ()
+         (LET ((*STANDARD-OUTPUT* G382) (*ERROR-OUTPUT* G383))
+           (PRINT "hello")))))

+The macro accepts a list of symbols, but currently if that list is instead a symbol `T` or `:ALL`, then all 44 CL standard special variables surrounded by earmuffs (ie. not REPL history variables) are rebound locally in the thread.
+More precisely, this is expressed as
+follows:

+    (with-captured-bindings (rebind . :all)
+      ...)

+This syntax is not very satisfactory and is probably going to change.

 # Destructuring events